-we say F(z)=F(x,y)=u(x,y)+iv(x,y) is a $\lambda$-analytic function.
+the function F(z)=F(x,y)=u(x,y)+iv(x,y)\,(z=x+iy)\, is a $\lambda$-analytic function.
 We define the Complex-Hardy spaces $H^p_\lambda(\RR^2_+)$ to be the set of $\lambda$-analytic functions F=u+iv on $\RR^2_+$ satisfying

 We use the symbol $D^+$ and $C^+$ to denote the Disk $D^+= \{(x,y)\in\RR^2, x^2+y^2<1, y>0\}$ and half plane $C^+=\{(x,y)\in R^2: x>0,y>0\}$.
+In \cite{JB}, Hardy spaces associated with Bessel operator is introduced for the case $p=1$.
 In \cite{BDT} the characterization of $H_{\lambda}^1(C^+)$ of maximal functions and atomic decomposition could be obtained by the theory in \cite{U}.
 In \cite{ZhongKai Li 2}, the Complex-Hardy spaces associated with the Dunkl setting on the Disk $H_{\lambda}^p(D^+)$ have been studied for the range of $\frac{2\lambda}{2\lambda+1}<p\leq1$.
 In \cite{MS2} the Homogeneous Hardy spaces could be characterized by atoms for $\frac{1}{1+\gamma}<p\leq1$.
 In \cite{Ho} the real-variable theory of Homogeneous Hardy spaces is studied by the way of Littlewood–Paley function for $p\in(\omega/(\omega+\eta), 1]$.
 In \cite{J.P.
-Anker}, the Real-Hardy spaces $H^1$ in high dimensions have been studied when $p=1$.
+Anker}, the Real-Hardy spaces $H^1$ in high dimensions have been studied.
 In \cite{J.P.
-Anker2}, the Complex-Hardy spaces in the rational Dunkl setting $H^1$ in high dimensions have been studied when $p=1$.
+Anker2}, the Complex-Hardy spaces in the rational Dunkl setting $H^1$ in high dimensions have been studied.
 The following is the main structure of this paper:

 \textbf{\textsl{b.
 Summary of Section 1.}}